Autism Facts and Statistics

-- Autism occurs in all racial, ethnic, and socioeconomic groups.
+- ASD is reported to occur in all racial, ethnic, and socioeconomic groups.

 - Parents who have a child with ASD have a 2%–18% chance of having a second child who is also affected (CDC 2015).

 - It is estimated to cost at least $17,000 $21,000 more per year to care for a child with ASD compared to a child without ASD.
 Costs include health care, education, ASD-related therapy, family-coordinated services, and caregiver time (CDC 2015).
 Cost of lifelong care can be reduced by 2/3 with early diagnosis and intervention.